SymfonyCasts/messenger/sfcasts/serializer-classes.md

 > Missing "type" header

 Then, down here, we'll use a good, old-fashioned switch case statement on `$headers['type']`.
-If this is set to `emoji`, then return `$this->createLogEmojiEnvelope()`.
+If this is set to `emoji`, return `$this->createLogEmojiEnvelope()`.

 After this, you would add any other "types" that the external system publishes, like `delete_photo`.
-In those cases you would instantiate a *different* message object and return it.
+In those cases you would instantiate a *different* message object and return that.
 And, if some unexpected "type" is passed, let's throw a new `MessageDecodingFailedException` with

 > Invalid type "%s"